SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/manuscript.md

 Beta-diversity values generated with rarefaction were calculated using the `avgdist` function in vegan.
 Briefly, `vegan`'s `avgdist` function calculates each pairwise dissimilarity index after obtaining a random draw of the same number of sequences from each sample.
 After obtaining 100 random draws it returns the mean value.

 Three approaches were taken to normalize the number of sequences across samples within a dataset.
-Scaled ranked subsampling (SRS) and cumulative sum scaling (CSS) were used to normalize raw OTU counts using the `SRS` (v.`r package_version("SRS")`) and `metagenomeSeq` (v.`r package_version("metagenomeSeq")`) R packages, respectively [@Beule2020; @Paulson2013].
+Scaled ranked subsampling (SRS) and cumulative sum scaling (CSS) were used to normalize raw OTU counts using the `SRS` (v.0.2.3) and `metagenomeSeq` (v.1.36.0) R packages, respectively [@Beule2020; @Paulson2013].
 The normalized counts were then used to calculate Jaccard and Bray-Curtis dissimilarity indices.
-Finally, the variance-stabilization transformation (VST) as implemented in the `DESeq2` (v.`r package_version("DESeq2")`) R package was used to normalize the data as described by McMurdie and Holmes [@Love2014; @McMurdie2014].
+Finally, the variance-stabilization transformation (VST) as implemented in the `DESeq2` (v.1.34.0) R package was used to normalize the data as described by McMurdie and Holmes [@Love2014; @McMurdie2014].
 Because the VST approach generated negative values, which are incompatible with calculating Jaccard and Bray-Curtis dissimilarity values, Euclidean distances were calculated instead.

 Raw OTU counts were used to calculate centered log ratio (CLR) values for each OTU, which were then used to calculate Euclidean distances; such distances are commonly referred to as Aitchison distances.
 CLR abundances are calculated as: